-Since 1956, Vernon & Fletcher Automotive has provided the Abilene area with five-star auto repair.
-Our goal is to offer top-notch auto repair services available at affordable prices.
-Call today to schedule an appointment at 325-673-1242 or come by the shop at 1396 Tracy Lynn Street.
+Vernon & Fletcher Automotive has provided Abilene and the surrounding area with five-star auto repair since 1956.
+We provide reliable, high quality auto repair services to our customers at affordable prices.
+Call today to schedule an appointment at 325-673-1242 or come by the shop at 1396 Tracy Lynn Street in Abilene, TX.

-We know your time is important.
-That's why we are conveniently located near you in Abilene, TX.
-Most truck or car maintenance services can be performed while you wait.
-Many repairs can be completed the same day.
-Difficult or easy, our mechanics will get your auto repairs done quickly and get you back on the road in a jiffy.
+Your time is important!
+That's why our goal is to perform maintenance services and any needed repairs as quickly as we can.
+Most truck or car maintenance services can be performed within minutes or hours.
+Repairs can often be completed on the same day.
+Whether it's a complex repair or an easy one, our mechanics will get it done quickly and get you back on the road.
+We are also conveniently located near Abilene, TX.
 Call today to schedule an appointment at 325-673-1242.

 How Much Will It Cost?

-We provide the Abilene area with reliable, affordable automotive maintenance and repair services.
-You'll be hard-pressed to find the same level of professionalism and service that our auto mechanics provide!
-Our certified technicians and highly trained auto repair specialists provide the best service in Abilene on domestic and import cars and trucks of all types.
+It's our mission to provide the Abilene area and its communities with reliable, affordable automotive maintenance and repair services.
+You will not find the same level of professionalism and service that our auto mechanics provide anywhere else around town!
+Our highly trained auto maintenance and repair specialists will provide the best service in Abilene on your vehicle.

 Discover What We Do!

 Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Towing, Transmission Services, and Undercar Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.